0x6C38/intellijPywal/README.md

 ## i3wm Integration
 Integration with `i3` is very simple.
-A good way to go about it is to bind a shortcut to change the wallpaper using wal and call this script on the same command.
-For example:
+A good way to go about it is to bind a shortcut to set the wallpaper using pywal and then chain a call to this script on the same command to make sure pywal has updated the colors:

     bindsym $mod+Print exec "wal -i $HOME/Pictures/Wallpapers;/pathToScript/intellijPywalGen.sh  $HOME/.IntelliJIdea2017.2/config"